⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

-Cardamom in Pregnancy: Safety, Benefits & How Much Is Safe
+Is Cardamom Safe During Pregnancy?
+Safety, Benefits & How Much Is Safe

-Everything a pregnant woman needs to know about cardamom — from morning sickness relief to safe daily amounts, first trimester guidance, and what type of cardamom to avoid.
+Everything a pregnant woman needs to know about cardamom (elaichi) during pregnancy — from morning sickness relief to safe daily amounts, first trimester guidance, and what to avoid.

 ⚕️

-Medical notice: This article is for informational purposes only and is not a substitute for professional medical advice.
-Always consult your doctor or midwife before making dietary changes during pregnancy.
+Medical notice: This article is for informational and educational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Pregnancy is a sensitive medical condition — always consult your doctor, obstetrician, or midwife before making any dietary changes, including changes to spice or herbal consumption.

 Safety Overview